 Troops to Teachers

 On Behalf of the Michigan Troops to Teachers program; welcome!
 We value your interest in teaching, and are eager to share information about the many advantages of teaching in a state where highest educational standards are the expected norm.
 Our staff is eager to assist you with matters regarding a possible transition to a public education career.
-If you have not already visited our home page at; http://www.dantes.doded.mil we encourage you to do so since it contains a wealth of information about the many facets of classroom teaching.
+Please visit http://www.dantes.doded.mil/service-members/troops-to-teachers/index.html for complete information regarding this program.
 You may call us toll free at 1-866-801-0007 to discuss specific questions, and your call will be returned as soon as possible.
 Our motto is "Same Day Service".

 Thank you for serving our Nation and know that we stand ready to support and assist you to the best of our ability.
 We salute you!